 As an assistant coach, Denham assists head coach Mike Bradbury in all facets of coaching, from practice planning, recruiting, in-game coaching as well as various social media aspects.

-Denham has twice been recognized as a WBCA Thirty Under 30 honoree, a program that was created to recognize 30 up-and-coming women’s basketball coaches age 30 and under at all levels of the game.
+Denham has been recognized as a WBCA Thirty Under 30 honoree the past three seasons, a program that was created to recognize 30 up-and-coming women’s basketball coaches age 30 and under at all levels of the game.
 Each honoree has exemplified their involvement in community service, mentorship and impact on others, professional manner, and attitude and professional association involvement.

 Most recently, Denham played an integral part in UNM’s Mountain West regular season championship, the first outright in program history and the first regular season title since the 2004-05 season.